nityansuman/nityansuman/README.md

 # Hi there :wave: :computer:

 I’m **Nityan**.
-I build lots of artificial intelligence based solutions for the toughest problems in the world.
+I build artificial intelligence based solutions for the toughest problems in the world.

-I work at ⚡ [Noodle.ai](https://www.noodle.ai) as a :star2: `Data Scientist`.

-I’m currently learning concepts behind :shamrock: `Reinforcement Learning`.
+I'm a data scientist by nature and profession who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+Some technologies I enjoy working with include Python and Tensorflow.
+I work at ⚡ [Noodle.ai](https://www.noodle.ai).
 Currently working on a lot of things from :telescope: `Natural Language Processing`, `Computer Vision` to `Time Series Forecasting`.

 ## Find me around :earth_asia: